-Currently, the degree is not clear by which our findings in birds will generalize to neural mechanisms of human speech and language.
-Yet, there is hope that the foundations are similarly rooted in the laws of neural computation and brain organization.
+Currently, we do not know to what extent our findings in birds will generalize to neural mechanisms of human speech learning and even human language processing.
+Yet, there is hope that the foundations of human speech and language are similarly rooted in the laws of neural computation and brain organization.

 If you're interested in joining our research group, pleaes send us an email, we are always in search for talented people with backgrounds in engineering or natural sciences, preferentially physics or biology.